 An overview of motion pictures, including history, elements of production, and the critique.
 Involves the review of several major motion pictures and the context of their creation.
+This course applies to the liberal arts speaking-intensive requirement.
 OFFERED: Sem.
 I, 2020-21.